Fractionally-Supervised Classification: Fractionally-Supervised Classification

-The optimal strategy for selecting the relevance weight $\ac$ is a nontrivial problem to address.
-Because the WLE estimate of $\bTheta$ is found by maximizing the WL, one may be tempted do the same for $\ac$.
-If this were our goal, $\ac$ would always be selected to be a boundary point since the weighted log-likelihood is a linear function of $\ac$ (see Equation (\ref{linearq})).
-Specifically, the weighted log-likelihood would be maximized with $\ac$ = 0 if $Q1 < Q2$ and $\ac = $ 1 if $Q2 < Q1$.
+{In the context of FSC, weights are used to emphasize (or soften) the role of labelled observations ($D_\text{L}$) and unlabelled observations ($D_u$) in parameter estimation.
+To tie this into the WL framework, one might say $\omega_i$ reflects how well sample $\my_i$ represents the population of inferential interest.} Selecting the weight $\ac$ is a nontrivial problem.
+Because the FSCE is found by maximizing the WL, one may be tempted to do the same for $\ac$.
+If this were our goal, $\ac$ would always be selected to be a boundary point because the weighted log-likelihood is a linear function of $\ac$.
+Specifically, the weighted log-likelihood would be maximized with $\ac$ = 0 if $\Ldahat < \Lclusthat$ or $\ac = $ 1 if $\Lclusthat < \Ldahat$.

-Some work has been developed at specifying \textit{adaptive}, or data-dependent relevance weights.
-For example, \cite{wang2005} offer an adaptive approach that relies on a \textit{leave-one-out} cross-validation technique.
-They choose their optimal weights $\aopt = (\aiopt{1}, \dots \aiopt{m})$ to minimize a measure of discrepancy given by
+Some progress has been made towards specifying adaptive, i.e., data-dependent, weights.
+For example, \cite{wang2005} offer an adaptive approach that relies on a {leave-one-out} cross-validation technique.
+They choose their weights to minimize a measure of discrepancy given by

 where $\tilde{\bm\mu}\kout$ is the WLE of the mean found when the $k$th observation has been dropped from the sample.
-For the examples considered therein, $\tilde{\bm\mu}\kout$ can be expressed as a linear combination of the MLEs for each population and the optimal weights can be solved for analytically.
+For the examples considered therein, $\tilde{\bm\mu}\kout$ can be expressed as a linear combination of the MLEs for each population and the optimal weights can be found analytically.
 This is not the case for finite mixture models.
-We could conceivably calculate \eqref{dis} for a set of candidate weights, say $\awhatvec = \left\{\awhat\right\}_{a = 1, \dots A}$, and select the weights which obtained the lowest discrepancy score; however, this technique would come at a high computational cost (requiring us to run algorithm \eqref{WLEM} $A\times n_1$ times).
+We could conceivably calculate \eqref{dis} for a set of candidate weights and select the value that obtained the lowest discrepancy score; however, this technique would come at a high computational cost.